What is the Sacroiliac Joint?

 2) Ankylosing Spondylitis

 Pain and inflammation of the sacroiliac joint is the first symptom of this disease.
-Ankylosing spondylitis originates first in the sacroiliac joint and then further progresses to the spine.
+Ankylosing spondylitis originates first in the sacroiliac joint and then further progresses to the spine and upper body.

 3) Psoriatic Arthritis